LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W03-D2-ConditionalStatements-Switch.md

-Braces (optional unless there is more than one line to execute, but recommended.)
+Braces (optional unless there is more than one statement to execute, but recommended.)

 ```javascript
 // convert fractions in the form 1/x to decimals